-Much as is also true today, David seems not to have disciplined his children, letting them do as they pleased.
-We have trained our youth in the mechanics of sex, without providing moral standards; and then we marvel that they use the techniques we provided them to gratify their own desires.
+As is true in many modern homes, David did not discipline his children; he allowed them do as they pleased.
+Today, we train our youth in the mechanics of sex, without providing moral standards; then we marvel when they use the techniques we taught them to gratify their own desires.
 Youth do not need training in techniques-the designer did an excellent job.
-Youth do need training in distinguishing right from wrong, and in showing courtesy and consideration toward members of the opposite sex.
-Our children are not animals incapable of restraint; youth are people created in the image of God who must be trained in what is good and noble.
+Youth do need training to distinguish right from wrong, and to show courtesy and consideration toward members of the opposite sex.
+Unlike animals, our children are able to restrain themselves.
+Youth are created in the image of God-they must be trained to choose what is good and noble.

 "They" told us that if we would provide sex education, teen pregnancies would decrease.
 "They" lied.
-"They" told us that if we would begin to teach our children the biology of sex at an earlier age, youth would not become promiscuous.
+"They" told us that if we would teach our children the biology of sex at an earlier age, youth would not be promiscuous.
 "They" lied.
 "They" told us that if we would not be so "uptight" about sex, people would develop stronger bonds to one another.
 "They" lied.
 "They" told us that if we let our children choose how they wanted to live, they would make wise choices.
 "They" lied.
-The experts have failed miserably at every point they have pronounced their expertise, and they move farther from accuracy with every pronouncement.
+The experts have failed miserably at every point they have pronounced their expertise, and they move farther from truth with every succeeding pronouncement.

-Just so, one undisciplined young man-his hormones dictating his actions toward a young woman-ruined her life, placed himself on a path leading to death, and set the kingdom spinning out of control.
-His love was revealed to be lust, and the result of unbridled lust is always death.
-James says, "Each person is tempted when he is lured and enticed by his own desire.
+Just so, one undisciplined, self-willed young man-his hormones dictating his actions toward a young woman-ruined her life, placed himself on a path leading to death, and set the kingdom spinning out of control.
+His love was exposed as lust; and the result of unbridled lust is always death.
+James warns those who will listen, "Each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death" [James 1:14, 15].